 - economic: globalization => increases global wage competition for low skill jobs.

 - economic: globalization => larger corporations, bigger hierarchies with more unequal payscales.

 - economic: technology change produces winners and losers, and a premium on education.

 - demographic: we are just over the peak of a global baby bom the last 50 years, which depresses wages globally.

-Inequality is the difference between the highest incomes and the lowest.
+Increased Inequality is a function of economic growth.Inequality is the difference between the highest incomes and the lowest.
 As the economy grows, the highest incomes only get higher while the bottom stays at zero.
 Since there will always be some people with no income, inequality is bound to grow as a mathematical fact.

 corporate governance improves, as it is likely to do if governments don't go more rotten than they already are, market forces will help reduce the income gap.
 In the long run we need to defeat elitism in the labor market.
 People aren't earning 10x the salary because they are 10x as talented or 10x as productive.
 The way a corporation's income is distributed internally is mostly a question of politics bounded by economics.
 Internal transparency would go a long way to helping this.
 Who gets what should not be a secret.